-Defense: Case related to Nassar is about memory, not lies

-LANSING, Mich.
-(AP) — The case against a former Michigan State University gymnastics coach accused of lying to investigators about sports doctor Larry Nassar is about memory, a lawyer told jurors Tuesday.

-Kathie Klages is charged with perjury for what she told investigators about the history of assault complaints against the campus doctor.
-She insists she didn’t know prior to 2016 that gymnasts had complained, but two teens said they brought concerns to her in 1997.

-Defense attorney Takura Nyamfukudza said Michigan prosecutors weren’t satisfied with Nassar’s decadeslong sentences for assault and decided to pursue others, including Klages.
+Gymnast says she was pressured to skip Nassar complaint

 “Please remember, ladies and gentlemen, this is a case about memory.
-Kathie Klages’ memory,” Nyamfukudza told jurors.
+Kathie Klages’ memory,” defense attorney Takura Nyamfukudza told jurors during his opening statement.
 “It doesn’t matter what the government thinks she should have remembered.”

-Nyamfukudza said investigators “tag-teamed” Klages in 2018 about a conversation more than 20 years earlier.
+Klages suddenly retired as gymnastics coach in 2017, a day after she was suspended for defending Nassar to her team.

+Nyamfukudza said Michigan prosecutors apparently weren’t satisfied with Nassar’s decadeslong sentences for assault and decided to pursue others, including Klages.

 But Assistant Attorney General Danielle Hagaman-Clark said Klages denied recalling complaints about Nassar because she wanted to protect herself.